- QR-Code Overview

 QR-Code may be used to direct users to a website when the URL is encoded directly.
 When this is done, the entire URL should always be included and begin with either www. or http://, for example:

 The generated QR Code asks the user if they want to open the encoded website when viewed with the camera app on most iOS and Android devices.
-IDAutomation offers a free QR Code Generator that may be used in this way for testing purposes.
+IDAutomation offers a free QR Code URL Generator that may be used for this purpose.

 QR Codes may be used to easily provide WiFi connections to mobile users.
 The common syntax is: